IMOSYCCA Project

 The challenges are as follows :

-- Design biobased solvents with low toxicity and good operability for use by non-specialists, with low environmental impact (volatility, product degradation, land use, etc.).
+Conceptualise bio-based solvents with low toxicity and good operability for use by non-specialists, with low environmental impact (volatility, product degradation, land use, etc.).

-- Design an energy-efficient process with a limited energy footprint (quantity and quality of energy).
+Conceptualise an energy-efficient process with a limited energy footprint (quantity and quality of energy).

 The TRL level of the project is governed by the TRL of the solvent.
-The project will start at a TRL 1.
+The project will start at TRL 1.

 The consortium